When it comes to stress relief, oftentimes I think we picture taking a hot bath, maybe watching a movie, or exercising…

 There’s no reason as adults we can’t have as much fun with a little more modern-looking jewelry.

 There is something so exciting about finding an amazing piece of clothing at the thrift store!
-It’s cheap, it’s sustainable and it’s an amazing article of clothing!
+It’s affordable, it’s sustainable, it’s unique, and you can usually find really high quality pieces!

-Just the other day I bought two beautiful, classic wool coats for less than $10 each at Goodwill!
+A year ago, I bought two beautiful, classic wool coats for less than $10 each at Goodwill!
+They were easy to clean up, and they look brand new.

 Two of the most classic, obvious art forms are painting and drawing.
 There’s a freeing feeling when you’re able to let your creative juices flow onto a canvas or piece of paper.

 Have you ever tried a “paint & sip” or “wine & design” class?
 I did once, and it was a lot of fun!
-Do a quick Google search for ones in your area.
+Do a quick Google search for ones in your area to find out when one is taking place near you.

 Whether you enjoy blogging, poetry, songwriting – whatever it is – get out a pen and paper (or type it!) and start writing down your thoughts.